 This Award indicates the value and status we place on ARTIST TEACHERS at every level of education and within the field of Gallery Education.

-The BALTIC Artist Teachers Award 2012 went to Christine Egan-Fowler.
-Her work, Memory Folds will be shown at BALTIC from Saturday 19 January - Thursday 14 February 2013 in Quay on Level 2.
+The BALTIC Artist Teachers Award 2013/14 went to Sarah Latheron.
+Her work, Force will be shown at BALTIC from Saturday 18 January - Sunday 30 March 2014 in Quay on Level 2.

 BALTIC has a team of freelance artists who are available to lead practical sessions based on BALTIC’s exhibitions for schools, colleges, universities, youth and community groups.
 Click here to find out how to book a session or if you are artist wondering about recruitment to the team.